 Coordinate with transit providers to identify and advertise ways for individuals with restricted mobility to reach resilience centers, cooling centers, and alternate care sites.
 HS-A12.10 Partner with community-based organizations, homeowners associations, and neighborhood groups to communicate with community members about human-caused, natural, and climate change-induced hazards, how to prepare for them, and what to do when a shelter-in-place or evacuation order is issued.
 Make this information widely available in various formats and languages to all community members, with special effort aimed at reaching unsheltered people and people with special access and functional needs.
 HS-A12.11 Continue to provide alerts about developing and ongoing emergency situations in languages and formats appropriate to affected county residents through the Joint Information Center.
 HS-A12.12 Continue providing CERT training programs and encourage the Contra Costa CERT Coalition to provide updated training on hazards and related risks identified in the Contra Costa County Vulnerability Assessment or the best-available climate science data.
 Evacuation Routes and Plans With advanced warning, evacuation can be effective in reducing injury and loss of life during a catastrophic event.
-Figure HS-20 shows the evacuation routes throughout the county, which include highways and major surface streets.
+Figure HS-19 shows the evacuation routes throughout the county, which include highways and major surface streets.
 Preferred evacuation routes during any individual evacuation order will depend on the characteristics of the emergency.
 Contra Costa County has identified evacuation zones to support efficient communication with community members regarding evacuation warnings and orders.
 Some parts of the county face evacuation constraints, particularly those far from major roadways.
 Some areas have only one viable evacuation route, which could be disastrous if it becomes blocked or congested.
 State law requires counties to identify evacuation constraints in hazard-prone residential areas.
-Figure HS-21 maps residential parcels with evacuation constraints.
+Figure HS-20 maps residential parcels with evacuation constraints.
 All areas identified are more than a half-mile from a major roadway and/or have access to only one emergency evacuation route.
-In most cases it is not feasible to retrofit existing neighborhoods to eliminate physical evacuation constraints such as lack of evacuation routes or FIGURE HS-20 EVACUATION ROUTES
+In most cases it is not feasible to retrofit existing neighborhoods to eliminate physical evacuation constraints such as lack of evacuation routes or insufficient roadway capacity.
+The County will nonetheless strive to improve peoples' ability to evacuate from these constrained areas.
+Goal HS-13 Effective evacuation capacity and capabilities throughout the county in response to emergencies and major hazards of concern.
+FIGURE HS-19 EVACUATION ROUTES

-FIGURE HS-21 SINGLE-ACCESS ROAD RESIDENTIAL AREAS
+FIGURE HS-20 SINGLE-ACCESS ROAD RESIDENTIAL AREAS